capy-language/capy/README.md

 If you want to use libc functions, define them with `extern` as above.
-Varargs do not work, but this can be worked around, e.g. by explicity defining `printf` to take 3 arguments.
+Varargs do not work, but this can be worked around, e.g. by explicitly defining `printf` to take 3 arguments.
 This is done numerous times in the `examples` folder.

 You have to manually include all the files your code references in the `capy` command, although this might change in the future.